rna-seq/grape.buildout/README.txt

 * quality checks
 * read mapping
-* eneration of expression and splicing statistics
+* generation of expression and splicing statistics

 The results are stored in a MySQL database and become immediately available through a RESTful back end server that is connected to a web application using